bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 * binarized version of target

-Additionally, there were "external" data that one could use from previous years of the competition) that had similar skin lesion images with slightly different tasks (e.g. image segmentation, classification with different labels etc.).
+Additionally, there were "external" data that one could use from previous years of the competition that had similar skin lesion images with slightly different tasks (e.g. image segmentation, classification with different labels etc.).
-This additional data added another roughly 60k images that one could possibly use.
+This additional data made a combined dataset of roughly 60k images that one could possibly use.

 The competition in 2020 was hosted on Kaggle which contained a leaderboard of all submissions.
-Each team submitted a blind prediction on the given test set and the leaderboard will measure its performance using AUC.
+Each team submitted a blind prediction on the given test set and the leaderboard measured its performance using AUC.
-The leaderboard will show a public view on all submissions which shows the AUC score based on 30% of the test set.
-The remaining 70% will be hidden on the private leaderboard until the end of the competition and be used to evaluate the final result.
+The leaderboard showed a public view on all submissions which showed the AUC score based on 30% of the test set.
+The remaining 70% of the testset remained hidden on the private leaderboard until the end of the competition and was used to evaluate the final result.

 Table 2 shows several select submissions including the top 3 on the public and private leaderboards.
 Interestingly, the top 3 winners on the private data all ranked relatively low, including the top submission which ranked all the way down at 881!
 Impressively, the top public score had a whopping 0.9931 AUC but only ended up at rank 275 in the final private ranking.
 The number of submissions is also interesting.
-Clearly, some overfitting on this test set was going on in certain submissions with the top 3 winners all having relatively low number of submissions compared to others.
+Clearly, overfitting on the public test set was common as the top 3 winners all having relatively low number of submissions compared to others.
 The other obvious thing is that the scores are so close together that luck definitely played a role in the submissions.

 .. csv-table:: Table 2: Performance of Select Teams (`source <https://www.kaggle.com/competitions/siim-isic-melanoma-classification/leaderboard>`__)
     :header: Private Rank,Private Score,Public Rank,Public Score,Submissions